 Having a basic understanding of engine oil is a must for the professional and private pilot, here we can only scratch on the surface of a very interesting subject.

 Oil is said to be of a certain viscosity or grade.
 Multigrade oils are capable of keeping their specific viscosity under a wide temperature range, for example: -10°C to + 40°C, important during startup of the engine.
-Oil with higher grades are used at higher startup/ambient temperatures and not really usable in freezing arctic conditions where a synthetic multigrade like 0W or 5W would be best.
+Oil with higher grades are used at higher startup/ambient temperatures and not really usable in freezing polar or arctic conditions where a synthetic multigrade like 0W or 5W would be best.